uis246/DVPL/README.md

 ### DVPL
-An utility to repack DVPL files
+An utility to repack WOT_BLITZ DVPL files

 #### Building
 ```